 For theoretical work on stochastic integer programming he received the 2006 Howard W. Kuhn Award., during the INFORMS meeting, Pittsburgh, Pennsylvania, USA.
 He has been editor of several journals and served on a wide variety of program committees of conferences; recently ICALP 2020.
 He has organised several international scientific meetings, among which recently HALG 2018 and MAPSP 2019.

-From January 2011 till January 2016 he was chairman of the Dutch National Network for Mathematics of Operations Research (LNMB).
+From January 2011 till January 2016 he was chairman of the Dutch National Network for Mathematics

 He was supervisor of 13 PhD-students and is currently supervising 2 PhD-students.
 He (co-)authored over 100 papers in journals, reviewed conference proceedings and books.